 - ABS Module harness is open or shorted

 - Totally Integrated Power Module (TIPM) Not Configured Properly

 - Faulty Totally Integrated Power Module (TIPM)

 How do I fix code U0121 DODGECheck the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
 Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 Cost of diagnosing the U0121 DODGE code

 Labor: 1.0The cost of diagnosing the U0121 DODGE code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
+The auto repair labor rates vary by location, your vehicle's make and model, and even your engine type.
 Most auto repairs shops charge between $75 and $150 per hour.

 - Engine Light ON (or Service Engine Soon Warning Light)